6 ways to make your website tablet or mobile friendly

 As you may have noticed browsing certain websites from your phone, a blurry image is never appealing and makes your content look cheap.
 For this reason, all images on your website must be in high definition for them to look right on a mobile device.
 In most cases, your images will need to be double the resolution of that required on a desktop.
 If your images start off as extremely high resolution, this will allow you to avoid your images looking blurry when adapting your website to smaller devices.
 Also, this will save time in the process, as it won’t be necessary to replace all of your images with those of higher quality.

-5- Don’t put constraint on the mobile experience
+5- Don’t put a constraint on the mobile experience

-Even if you choose to have a mobile specific site and it’s beautifully designed, do not forget to include a little option that indicates that users should view the desktop version if the want the full experience.
-Oftentimes, people may still prefer the traditional version of your website, and there is no reason why there shouldn’t be an indication on how it can be accessed.
+Even if you choose to have a mobile-specific site and it’s beautifully designed, do not forget to include a little option that indicates that users should view the desktop version if they want the full experience.
+Oftentimes, people may still prefer the traditional version of your website, and there is no reason why there shouldn’t be an indication of how it can be accessed.
 This a great way to entice them to continue business with you, as the last thing you want is to lose a potential customer because they were unable to experience the full scope of your website.

 6- Test, test, test!